Blue checking accounts icon

 Planning Your Future Forming Money Habits

-More than 20 million Americans own some form of cryptocurrency.
-With Bitcoin leading the way, the global market capitalization of crypto is hovering around $2 trillion.
-El Salvador became the first country to adopt Bitcoin as legal tender.
-Crypto was even a major cog in the Bipartisan Infrastructure Deal.
+As of May 2025, more than 55 million Americans own some form of cryptocurrency.
+With Bitcoin leading the way, the global market capitalization of crypto is hovering around $4 trillion.
+El Salvador became the first country to adopt Bitcoin as legal tender in 2021.
+That same year, crypto was even a major cog in the bipartisan Infrastructure Investment and Jobs Act.

 A dial at risk level